trpouh/preacher/README.md

 ### Deacons

 Deacons are datatypes to help standardize common processes.
-A file psalm that manipulates a file for example will always have to have a valid input path (see [File](#file).
+A file psalm that manipulates a file for example will always have to have a valid input path (see [File](#file)).

 #### File